blocher/oneholyname/public/wp-content/plugins/printfriendly/readme.txt

 == Changelog ==

+= 3.14.5 =
+* New Feature: Password protected image option.
+Select this option if your images are password protected so they can be included in PDFs.

+= 3.14.4 =
+* Make save options work without Pro field(email, domain) validation check.

+= 3.14.3 =
+* Plugin copy and style changes.
+No functionality changes.

+= 3.14.2 =
+* GDPR Compliant notification for PrintFriendly Pro and links to Privacy Policy.

+= 3.14.1 =
+* Fix client side pro domain validation.

+= 3.14.0 =
+* Integrate instant free Pro Trial, and Pro status.

 = 3.13.0 =
 * Add Notification alerting websites using Password Protection or JavaScript to display content they need to upgrade to PrintFriendly Pro